Planorbis corinna

-Planorbis corinna is a species of minute, air-breathing freshwater snail, an aquatic pulmonate gastropod mollusk, or micromollusk in the family Planorbidae, the ram's horn snails, or planorbids.
+Planorbis corinna is a species of minute, air-breathing freshwater snail, an aquatic pulmonate gastropod mollusc, or micromollusc in the family Planorbidae, the ram's horn snails, or planorbids.
 All planorbids have sinistral or left-coiling shells.

 Distribution

 This species is endemic to New Zealand.

 Shell description

 This species, like all planorbids, has a sinistral shell.
 The shell in this species is very minute, discoidal, with four slowly increasing whorls.
 The shell coloration is greenish-white to light brown.
 The width of the shell is up to 3.3 mm, and the height is up to 0.8 mm.